aiidateam/aiida-workgraph/docs/source/overview.rst

 ========

 AiiDA-WorkGraph is a powerful Python library built on the AiiDA framework to streamline the creation, management, and execution of scientific workflows.
-It combines a clean Pythonic interface with robust data provenance, high-throughput capabilities, and remote execution—supporting scalable and reproducible research.
+It combines a clean Pythonic interface with robust data provenance, high-throughput capabilities, and remote execution, thus supporting scalable and reproducible research.

 Key Features
 ============

 Pythonic workflows
 ------------------
 Define workflows using standard Python functions enhanced with decorators.
-It's simple and intuitive for new users.

 .. code-block:: python